alexhornbake/note-pass/README.md

 ### How it works.

 1. Detection.
 The pattern is read by your webcam and turned in to bits.
-2. Your master password and the pattern (salt) are run through pbkdf2 using sha512 100k times.
+2. Your master password and the resulting bits from reading this pattern are run through pbkdf2 using sha512 100k times.
 3. This hash is used as your password seed.
 4. Since this seed is going to contain all kinds of funky characters, we consult the policy and grab the usable character set.
 5. We then translate the hash (an array of bytes) to an array of acceptable characters.